Rishu-R1111/Rishu-R1111/README.md

 I am RISHU😊, presently a STUDENT at Birla Institues of Technology Mesra.🏛

-I define myself as a Results-driven, Disciplined, Courageous, Confident, Detail-orientated, Out-of-the-box, Ambitious.
+I define myself as a Results-driven, Detail-orientated, Ambitious.

 ### Ask me About🍒 - <br/>